Requesting consent for a development

 A Development Application (DA) is an application made to the Lord Howe Island Board seeking consent to carry out development, including construction, demolition, change of use of a property or premises, subdivision or making alterations or additions to a property.

-The DA is required so that the Board can assess the likely impacts of the proposal and ensure that the proposal:
+The DA is required so that the Board can assess the likely impacts of the proposal and ensure that it:

 - is a permissible and appropriate use of the site according to its zoning;

 - complies with the provisions of the Environmental Planning and Assessment Act 1979;